brainglobe/brainglobe.github.io/docs/source/documentation/brainreg-segment/user-guide/segmenting-external-layers.md

 # Registration of segmentation of external layers

+While manual analysis of regions can be effective for various applications, there are instances where automated methods are necessary.
+In such cases, Napari, an advanced image visualization and analysis tool, offers valuable plugins for segmenting nuclei, cells or fluorescence tracks in fluorescent microscopy images.
+These plugins can be use in combination with the output of brain registrations to leverage the distinct levels of intensity exhibited by nuclei and/or structures to accurately delineate and isolate them.

-To analyze the results from segmentation layers of your images within the context of the atlas-aligned image, allow you to import external layers that will be analyzed by brainreg-segment.
+This tool in brainreg allows to analyze the results from segmentation layers of your images with this pluggins within the context of the atlas-aligned image, allow you to import external layers that will be analyzed by brainreg-segment.

 This layer will be then segmented as a 3D \(or 2D\) structure, such as area covering all your bulk axonal projections of interes analyzed by a binary mask.